-A fee of \$200 per day may be charged to students in the Practical Nursing and Nursing programs for an unexcused make-up clinical day.
-A fee of \$25 per hour may be assessed for an unexcused make-up lab or simulation experience.
+A fee of \$200 per day may be charged to students in the Practical Nursing and Associate Degree in Nursing programs for an unexcused make-up clinical day.
+A fee of \$25 per hour may also be assessed for an unexcused make-up lab or simulation experience in the nursing programs.
+A fee of \$50 per hour may be charged to students in the Dental Hygiene Program for unexcused lab absences in the DHG212, DHG104, and DHG105 courses.